 A move that appears safe to an amateur, may be a fatal error in the eyes of a master.
 No matter your level of play, you will always be faced with this truth: Avoiding the common mistakes in chess should be equally as important to a beginner as it is to a master.

-Think about it, chances are good that you’ve lost at least once to a player who largely based their strategy on avoiding mistakes.
-They just make solid moves and wait for you to make a mistake.
+If you play chess regularly, chances are good that you’ve lost at least once to a player who largely based their strategy on avoiding mistakes.
+They just make solid moves and waited for you to make a mistake.
 Then they take advantage of it.
 It’s annoying, but effective.

 The technical phase mostly refers to the endgame – there are fewer pieces on the board and most of the middle-game tension has been resolved.
 However, complacency makes the endgame very dangerous territory.
 Remind yourself that many players have blundered in a seemingly simple endgame position.